-Deputy Title IX Coordinator: James Hartley, Media Director and Professor in Sociology/Criminology, jehartley@smail.anc.edu, (870)762-1020, 2501 S. Division Street, Blytheville, AR 72315.
+Deputy Title IX Coordinator: James Hartley, Media Director iehartley@smail.anc.edu, (870)762-1020, 2501 S. Division Street, Blytheville, AR 72315.

 STUDENT CONDUCT

 ANC is a tax-supported educational institution whose mission is to provide educational opportunities to all who enroll.
 Enrollment as a student at the College is a voluntary entrance into the academic community through which the student voluntarily assumes obligations of performance and behavior which are imposed by the College relevant to its lawful missions, processes, and functions.